Bradley Beal enters health and safety protocols, will miss game vs. Hornets - WTOP News

 Bradley Beal enters NBA's health and safety protocols originally appeared on NBC Sports Washington

-WASHINGTON — The Wizards will be without star shooting guard Bradley Beal for their third preseason game on Monday at the Charlotte Hornets, as Bradley Beal has entered health and safety protocols.
+WASHINGTON — The Wizards will be without shooting guard Bradley Beal for their third preseason game on Monday at the Charlotte Hornets, as the 3-time All-Star has entered health and safety protocols.

 The Wizards will play one more preseason game, on Friday in New York, before getting set for their regular season opener.
 Their first game is Oct.
 19 at the Indiana Pacers, leaving Beal 10 days to exit protocols in time to play.

+According to head coach Wes Unseld Jr., Beal is feeling mild symptoms.
+He tested positive, but also registered a negative test.

-Beal also missed the team’s second preseason game against the Golden State Warriors in Tokyo due to rest.
+Beal missed the team’s second preseason game against the Golden State Warriors in Tokyo due to rest.
 Veteran Will Barton started in his place.

 With Beal out, the Wizards are a bit thin at shooting guard given Corey Kispert is sidelined due to a sprained ankle.
 But they still have reinforcements with Barton and also 2022 first round pick Johnny Davis.